fujitake/smart-building-quick-start-kit/docs/en/DETAILS.md

 return event
 ```

 The query is issued three times in one Procedure.
-When calling this Procedure in an application task, the query will be issued three times in one task.
-It is easy for maintenance and refurbishment, but this will not provide performance (in other words, if the performance is not important, this method is preferable).
-The followings are two methods to handle this.
+In short, when calling this Procedure in the task, one task will issue query three times.

+It's easy to maintain and modify, but this will not provide good performance (in other words, this way is preferable when the performance is not so important).

+There are two ways to deal with it:

-① Divide into 3 Procedures, 3 Tasks.
+1. Divide into 3 Procedures, 3 tasks

-This one is simple method.
-If the performance is not good because it is grouped together, then it is better to divide the queries.
-Even this alone will improve the performance.
-However, the number of query issuances itself has not been reduced.
+    This one is simple.
+If you can't get enough performance because Procedures are put together, all you need to do is just divide them.
+Even with only this way improve performance well.
+However, the number of queries has not been reduced.

-② Prepare a Type for denormalized Master data.
-This is a method to create Type which groups the necessary Master data in advance in order to issue a query only once.
-In consideration of the Master data management application that updates Vantiq Master data, it is possible to use the following methods. &nbsp;① Have the Type which groups the Master data updated directly. &nbsp;② In the case that Vantiq has a Type that is a DB and a replica of the Master data management application, prepare a Vantiq application or Rule that works as a trigger when those Types are updated, and update the Type that groups the Master data.
-This is recommended because it minimizes the number of query issuances and simplifies the implementation.
-Please consider this method while keeping a balance with maintainability.
+1. Prepare denormalized Types for master data

+    This is a way to reduce the number of queries to just one time by pre-creating denormalized Types that hold all necessary information in advance.
+If one type holds the all necessary master data, you issue only one SELECT statement.

+    However, how flexible the master data can be updated depends on the master data management application, and denormalization complicates master data management.
+Therefore, you should consider carefully the required performance and maintainability when considering this way.

+    There is no problem if the master data management application can manage/synchronize data even if it's denormalized, but in some cases, it's difficult unless it's normalized.

+    In that case, prepare both the normalized Types and the denormalized Type that puts them together on the Vantiq side, and create a Vantiq application or Rule that starts when the normalized Types are updated.
+These updates the denormalized Types.

+    This way is a necessary idea when pursuing fairly high performance.
+Careful consideration is required for implementation.

 <a id="data-integration-reduce-simultaneous"></a>
 ### 3.3.2.3.
 Reduce simultaneous executions

-Trying to process a large amount of data all at once with less than a 0.1 second latency, it will consume a lot of resources at once.
-Therefore, the process needs to be shifted as slightly as possible.
-Vantiq has ***Scheduled Event***, but when using it to issue a large number of queries at the exact same time, the entire cluster will be overloaded.
+Trying to process a large amount of data all at once with less than a 0.1-second latency, will consume a lot of resources at once.
+Therefore, you should shift the timing of execution as much as possible.
+Vantiq has `Scheduled Event`, but when using it to issue a large number of queries at the exact same time, the entire cluster will be overloaded.

 <a id="data-integration-performacne-test"></a>
 ### 3.3.2.4.
 Verify actual performance

-It is necessary to confirm that sufficient performance can be provided under the actual load of production operation.
-As it is not feasible to actually use real sensors and IoT gateways for performance testing, a performance testing tool is used to confirm the results.
+It is necessary to verify that sufficient performance can be provided under a load of production operation actually.

+As it is not feasible to actually use real sensors and IoT gateways for performance testing, so use performance test tools to verify.

 <a id="data-integration-summary"></a>
 ### 3.4.
 Summary of Data Integration Layer

-In order to implement the Data Integration Layer, it is important to understand Vantiq which is as core.
-It requires a different way of thinking than a web application implementation, and depending on the required performance, it may sacrifice some maintainability.
+In order to implement the data integration Layer, it is important to understand Vantiq which is the core.

+You need to think differently from a web application implementation.
+In addition, sometimes you may sacrifice some maintainability depending on the required performance.

-However, there is no need to think too hard about it, just design and implement it with the following points in mind.
+However, there is no need to think too hard, just design and implement it with the following points in mind:
 - Make each processing unit small.
-- Minimize the frequency of Type (DB) usage.
+- Minimize the frequency of Types (DB) usage.
 - Don't overload at once at the same timing.

 <a id="data-providing-layer"></a>
 ## 4. Data Providing Layer

-This is the layer that provides the data for users to be able to use it finally.
-By having this layer, users do not need to be aware of the lower layers.
-Data is provided in two main styles: PULL type and PUSH type.
-Consider the method of providing the data depending on the characteristics and the type of data to be provided.
+This is the layer that provides the data for users.
+By this layer, users do not need to be aware of the lower layers.
+Data is provided in two main ways: PULL type and PUSH type. you need to consider the way of providing the data depending on the characteristics of the data.

 For example, if the data to be provided is only the most recent one sent by the device, it is convenient for Vantiq, the Data Integration layer, to keep the entity of the data to be provided in Type.
 There is also the possibility of providing data from sources other than Vantiq when considering Smart Building as a whole.
 For these reasons, hide the elements in the Data Integration Layer with this layer.
 In this case, the data can be acquired by providing users with a REST API endpoint of the Type of Vantiq and an Access Token.
 However, distributing an Access Token of Vantiq to users is not preferred as it would be unmanageable, and as for the domain, being the domain of Vantiq is not always preferred to users.